 The appearance of absurdity within my work is often employed to confront an even more absurd reality.
 My intention is to present the irrationality of maintaining the social status quo, and to establish that silence is no longer an option and that we all have a role to play in making a more equitable and just world for all of us.
 I am in no way consciously attempting to be didactic.
 I am instead engaging in conversation about what I find important.
 I am satisfying A long ago embedded curiosity.
 I hope it does the same for the viewer, but it is in no way required.
 If my work can encourage an honest internal dialogue for the viewer, and this in turn promotes a more positive and thoughtful external interaction with society, I would view my work as successful.

 Originally from New York City, Joe now works and lives along the South Carolina coast.
-He also holds a BA in studio art from Coastal Carolina University.
+He holds an MFA in fine art from the Massachusetts College of Art and Design and a BA in studio art from Coastal Carolina University.